-Dancegod LLoyd and Afronita to fly to Barcelona for their 1st international gig
+Dancegod Lloyd and Afronita to fly to Barcelona for their 1st international gig

 Earlier, YEN.coom.gh sighted a video shared by Dancegod Lloyd in which he shared an adorable moment with Afronita's mum.

-The video of Dancegod Lloyd dancing with Afronita's mum stunned many netizens excited as they shared their admiration for the dancers in the comments.
+The video of Dancegod Lloyd dancing with Afronita's mum made many netizens excited as they shared their admiration for the dancers in the comments.

 Source: YEN.com.gh